codediodeio/flowmap/README.md

 ## Why?

-The `Map` - when combined with RxDart - makes it possible to dynamically stream and share data in Flutter without boilerplate/configuration, leading to faster to prototyping of complex state relationships when compared to redux, inherited widgets, bloc, etc.
+The `Map` - when combined with RxDart - makes it possible to dynamically stream and share data in Flutter without boilerplate/configuration, leading to faster prototyping of complex state relationships when compared to redux, inherited widgets, bloc, etc.

 - Event-driven one-way data flow.
 - Stream data globally or scoped to your widgets.
 - Repaint widgets on specific value changes or actions/events.
 - Time-travel debugging with included devtools widget.
-- No boilerplate (unless you want it).
+- No boilerplate and does not take over your architecture.
 - Focused on simplicity and flexibility.